Feel Her Love: Filming

 Filming took place in Downtown Vancouver in July and August 2024.

 Production for the episode began around May 2024.
-The series's lead director of photography, Ksenia Sereda, worked with Williams on the episode.
-Filming took place in Downtown Eastside on July 12, and moved to Stanley Park on July 13 and Downtown Vancouver on July 25.
-A section of Harbour Green Park in Coal Harbour was closed from July 25–27 for production, featuring several abandoned cars and foliage.
+The series's lead director of photography, Ksenia Sereda, worked with Williams.
+Filming took place in Downtown Eastside on July 12 and moved to Stanley Park on July 13 and Downtown Vancouver on July 25.
+A section of Harbour Green Park in Coal Harbour was closed from July 25–27 for production, featuring foliage and several abandoned cars.
 Stanley Park was used for the Seraphites' park scenes, which supervising location manager Nicole Chartrand felt reflected the idea of "overgrowth in an urban setting".
 Williams ensured the scene was anchored on the characters to avoid feeling like "just a big action set-piece".

 The theater's exterior was filmed on a backlot and the interior lobby was on a soundstage.
 The auditorium was filmed at the Orpheum theatre, which was digitally aged by the visual effects teams while maintaining some cleanliness to demonstrate its preservation.
 Mazin and Druckmann were happy with the location's similarities to the game's version; some elements were constructed by production designer Don Macauley and his team to closer match the game, including the carpet design.
 The red lighting of Ellie and Nora's scene in the hospital basement matches the game.
+Mazin liked that the lighting made Ellie's eyes black; he and Good called Ellie "baby shark" because of the darkness and death in her eyes.

 The scene with the stalkers was filmed in a former Dairyland Canada factory in British Columbia, which housed some costumes and props used for the first season of Shōgun.
 The stalkers' eyes were designed to reflect light akin to animals like dogs and sheep at night; Mazin wanted to ensure they looked realistic, not like Jawas from Star Wars, and Druckmann felt it reflected the infection eating away their eyes like cataracts.
 The stalkers' performers trained in their movements, akin to dancing.
 When Jesse arrives, Sereda used a device from Lensbaby to distort the lens and create a blurry, dazed effect to reflect Ellie's confusion, in which she briefly believes Jesse is Joel.

 Reception

 Broadcast and ratings

 The episode aired on HBO on May 11, 2025.
 On linear television, the episode had 652,000 viewers, with a 0.14 ratings share.
+The series was the most-viewed across all streaming services for the following week, and the seventh-most-viewed for overall watch time, with 745 million minutes streamed on Max.
+It was among the most in-demand shows in Canada, with more than 59 times the average television demand the preceding week and more than 48 times the following week.